Skip to content

 The wonders of Egypt lie in the existence of several historical and cultural elements all in one place, depicting one of the most influential civilisations in the ancient world.
 Ancient Egyptians were religious, so it is no surprise that they built many sacred monuments and holy places around Egypt.

-The Philae Temple is one of the most prominent holy places in ancient Egypt that still stands firm to this very day.
+The Philae Temple is one of the most prominent holy places in ancient Egypt and still stands firm today.
 It lies in southern Egypt on Agilkia Island, overlooking the renowned River Nile and Lake Nasser, one of the world’s biggest artificial lakes.
 This combination gives you a lot to do and see around this site.

 The temple was built to honour Isis, the Goddess of healing and magic.
-Upon the arrival of Christianity, lots of those ancient temples were swept, yet this one stood sturdy.
-One of the obelisks of the temple travelled all the way to England, where researchers studied and deciphered its secret messages.
+Upon the arrival of Christianity, many ancient temples were swept, yet this one stood sturdy.
+One of the temple’s obelisks travelled to England, where researchers studied and deciphered its secret messages.
 The significance of this monument is not one to underestimate, primarily because it served various religions, including Christianity and Egyptian paganism.

 If you think that holy places are no more than sites to worship gods and perform religious rituals, think again.
 These places hold secrets and heavy layers of history that add to their sacredness.
 You can’t help but feel their holiness in the breeze within their walls.